Madeleine Sims-Fewer

 Madeleine Sims-Fewer is a British-Canadian independent filmmaker and actress.

 Personal life

 Sims-Fewer was born in Kawartha Lakes, Ontario, Canada.
 Her family moved to Bath, England when she was two years old.
+She attended Kingswood School, Bath where her father was head of Drama.
 Sims-Fewer studied filmmaking at York University in Toronto.
 She returned to England to study acting at the Drama Centre London.

 Career

 Acting roles

 After several shorts, Sims-Fewer made her feature film debut in Operation Avalanche in 2016.

 Mancinelli and Sims-Fewer collaborations

 In 2015, Sims-Fewer met Dusty Mancinelli at the 2015 TIFF Talent Lab.
 Since 2017, the pair has co-directed several short films in their DM Films joint venture.
-Their films have been shown at Sundance, TIFF, BFI London Film Festival, Vancouver International Film Festival, the Moscow International Film Festival and the Slamdance Film Festival, among others.
+Their films have been shown at Sundance, TIFF, Telluride, BFI London Film Festival, Vancouver International Film Festival, the Moscow International Film Festival and the Slamdance Film Festival, among others.
 Their first collaboration, Slap Happy, about a tempestuous relationship, was an official selection at the BFI London Film Festival, Vancouver and Slamdance.
 Reviewer Ben Robins named it one of the best short films at the BFI Festival, describing it as "like a little less touched-up Blue Valentine, with a much more twisted sense of humour."
 Their second collaboration was Woman in Stall, a "claustrophobic thriller" about an encounter in a public restroom between a man and a woman trapped in a cubicle.
 It won the Short Film Grand Jury Prize at the Slamdance festival.
 Chubby, their third collaboration, was shown at the 2019 Telluride festival.
 A study of a 10-year-old's experience with sexual abuse, it was described as "harrowing" and would "stay with you long after its credits roll".